mhersson/vectorsigma/docs/getting-started-guide.md

 > transition.
 This execution order is crucial to understand when implementing
 > your actions and guards.
 >
-> **Note on ExtendedState Design Pattern**: According to the comment in
-> `extendedstate.go`, the ExtendedState should only be modified by actions,
+> **Note on ExtendedState Design Pattern**: The ExtendedState should only be
-> while guards should only read it to determine transitions.
-This separation of
+> modified by actions, while guards should only read it to determine
-> concerns, combined with the execution order (actions before guards), creates a
+> transitions.
+This separation of concerns, combined with the execution order
-> clean flow where actions perform operations and update state, then guards use
+> (actions before guards), creates a clean flow where actions perform operations
-> that state to determine the next transition.
+> and update state, then guards use that state to determine the next transition.

 First, let's update `internal/statemachine/extendedstate.go` to define what an order looks like: